PROGRAMS/PARTNERSHIPS

 STRINGS IN SCHOOLS

-In addition to teaching the mastery of string instruments, the Strings in Schools program teaches students valuable personal lessons, including being on time for rehearsals, being dressed in uniform, being responsible for home practice and learning to respect everyone in the group.
 Special needs students and students with disciplinary problems have shown improved attitudes and motivation.
-Families have been enriched through having a young string player at home.
+Families have been enriched by having a young string player at home.

 THE HOPE INSTITUTE

 Character.org has been certifying schools for 20+ years based on their implementation of The 11 Principles of Effective Character.
-In that time, more than 800 National Schools of Character, State Schools of Character, Districts of Character, Mexico Schools of Character and China Schools of Character have been certified.
+In that time, more than 800 National Schools of Character, State Schools of Character, Districts of Character, Mexico Schools of Character, and China Schools of Character have been certified.

 The initial fee to participate in Hope Institute Academy is $1,500.
 The Tuscaloosa Education Foundation will be sponsoring schools as they progress through this process in the future.
 TEF will also provide sponsorship to schools from Tuscaloosa County or Tuscaloosa City advancing to become a State or National School of Character through character.org.